Elon Musk's deal to buy Twitter is in peril

 Elon Musk's deal to buy Twitter is in serious jeopardy, three people familiar with the matter say, as Musk's camp concluded that Twitter's figures on spam accounts are not verifiable.

-Musk's team has stopped engaging in certain discussions around funding for the $44 billion (about R743bn) deal, including with a party named as a likely backer, one of the people said.
-The people spoke on the condition of anonymity because of the sensitivity of the discussions.
+Musk's team has stopped engaging in certain discussions around funding for the $44 billion deal, including with a party named as a likely backer, one of the people said.
+The people spoke on the condition of anonymity because of the sensitivity of the ongoing discussions.

 Talks with investors have cooled in recent weeks as Musk's camp has raised doubts about the recent data "fire hose" - a trove of data sold to corporate customers - it received from Twitter.
 The doubts from Musk's team about the spam figures signal it believes it does not have enough information to evaluate Twitter's prospects as a business, the people said.